 Contrast Ratio for Gaming Projectors

 For the best image in a gaming projector, pay close attention to contrast ratios.
 Many of the most popular games include high dynamic color ranges allowing for very dark moments of game play.
 Higher contrast ratios present those shadowy scenes with greater clarity and visual acuity.
 In fact, a high contrast ratio often gives you a brighter looking image.

 Check out this video that provides a visual example difference between higher and lower contrast ratios »

 What's a refresh rate?
 To put it simply, it's the projectors ability to process video.
 A faster (higher) refresh rate means crisper, more seamless looking images.
+Anything over 120hz is reccomended.
 This is not only beneficial for gaming, but higher refresh rates also produce a 3D image that is 'easier on the eyes.'
 Panasonic makes the fastest gaming projectors at this time with regards to refresh rate, but there are lots of other great options out there.
-99% of gamers will never notice any lag as long as the projector has a refresh rate of 120hz or more.

 Again, this is unfortunately a statistic most manufacturers do not provide to us, but there are some things you can do to improve your projector's performance: